Ditchingham

 family.

 St Mary's Church at Ditchingham.
-Henry also married
+He also married

 Louisa Margitson in the church and the couple lived for

-many years at nearby Ditchingham House.
-(Not to be
+many years at nearby Ditchingham House - which lies on

 sixty novels were written here.
 His study was the room